- For a material contract, the advance bill can be prepared against the material dumped on-site by the contractor.

-Billing is one of the most important documentary activities in the building construction work, The role and responsibilities of billing engineer should be perfect in his work since the work involves a lot of calculations, field knowledge of the work and awareness of other norms of billing.
+Billing is one of the most important documentary activities in building construction work, The role and responsibilities of the billing engineer should be perfect in his work since the work involves a lot of calculations, field knowledge of the work and awareness of other norms of billing.

 Some important duties and responsibilities of the billing engineer can be listed as below.

-- To see that all the bills from site are on time, If delayed, issue a reminder.
+- To see that all the bills from the site are on time, If delayed, issue a reminder.

 - To see that every bill is entered in the bill inward registers by the site in-charge.

 - To check the bills as per priority and forward it to higher authoríties for approval on the scheduled To inform the site engineer about any missing data.